Having a good yellow cake recipe up your sleeve is always a good idea.

 The recipe will still taste great if you use white eggs, but the color of the batter will be more yellow if you opt for brown eggs.

 The final component of a yellow cake is the frosting!

-To truly be a yellow cake recipe, it has to include chocolate frosting.
+To truly be a yellow cake recipe, a cake has to have chocolate frosting.
 The two go hand in hand!

 I use my chocolate buttercream in this yellow cake recipe, because it is my favorite!!

 It uses both cocoa powder AND melted chocolate, which gives it a rich chocolate flavor.

 I chose to use milk chocolate, but you can also use dark chocolate if you prefer.

 Decorating This Cake